Airbnb income can help offset high cost of living

 It’s more common to rent out a second home, for those who own one.
 Vacation home sales skyrocketed in the second half of 2020 and through April 2021, however demand has now fizzled out thanks to higher mortgage rates and home prices.

-How to maximize your income as an Airbnb host
+How to make money as an Airbnb host

 The Airbnb website notes that holiday weekends, such as Thanksgiving and Labor Day, and the summer and fall travel season are popular times.